 First of all, it’s important to understand the science of sleep and how sleep impacts us.

-Here's the basics of the science.
-The human body follows the circadian rhythm - a 24-hour repeating rhythm that operates as an internal clock.
+Here are the basics of science.
+The human body follows the circadian rhythm – a 24-hour repeating rhythm that operates as an internal clock.
 This clock is controlled by two things: external cues such as light and darkness, and internal compounds that trigger and maintain our sleep.
 These chemicals work together to keep our sleep/wake cycles in harmony.